cellplatform/platform-0.2.0/code/system/sys.fs.spec/README.md

 ### About
-An executable set of specifications to run against `sys.fs` driver implementations to certify that they comply with the intended behavior of the filesystem `<Type>` abstraction.
+An executable set of specifications to run against `sys.fs` driver implementations to verify they comply with the intended behavior of the filesystem's plugin `<Type>` definitions.

 <p>&nbsp;</p>